adobe/indicator-extractor/README.md

 ## Changelog

 ### v1.1.0
-- **Breaking Change**: Trust Indicator Set generation is now the default behaviour
+- **Breaking Change**: Trust Indicator Set generation is now the default behavior
+- **Breaking Change**: Only a single JSON file is created (indicator set by default, or basic JSON with `--basic`)
 - Added support for processing multiple files in a single command (supports wildcards)
 - Changed output directory from positional argument to optional `-o` or `--output` flag (defaults to input file directory)
-- Added `--basic` flag to skip Trust Indicator Set generation (replaces old default behaviour)
+- Added `--basic` flag to generate basic content analysis only (skips indicator set generation)
 - Removed `--set` flag (functionality is now default)
 - Added summary output when processing multiple files
-- Updated all tests and documentation to reflect new default behaviour
+- Updated all tests and documentation to reflect new behavior

 ### v1.0.0
 - Initial release